 First, I grabbed a big head of cauliflower and chopped off the florets, and started them boiling in some water, along with a small bit of onion (because I do like onion you know).
 Then I grabbed some other flavors that I felt would go well in this particular dish: Bell peppers and cheese.

-You can't really tell, but the cheese is one of those "Shredded Mexican" blends, along with a dash of Asiago, just to give it a little kick.
-The pepper, as I'm sure you can tell, is orange, because I thought I'd try my hand at being color-coordinated.
+I used one of those "Shredded Mexican" blends, along with a dash of Asiago, just to give it a little kick.
+The pepper was orange, because I thought I'd try my hand at being color-coordinated.
 For those that measure precise-like, sorry, but I didn't take any.
 Here's a pretty good guess.
 I know the cauliflower and eggs were right, and you can always customize to your liking.

 - Head Cauliflower: 1